What to Do in Hawaii When it Rains: 39 Activities on Maui, Oahu, Kauai, & Hawaii

 - Stay away from streams, rivers, drainage ditches, and culverts

-- During the wet season (November – March) be wary of swimming in waterfalls or hiking along streams.
-The sun can be shining in Hana, Maui while a storm rages 9,000 feet up on Haleakala, meaning streams can experience flash floods.
-That is why we have never recommended Waioka Pond (Venus Pool) outside Hana as it is well-known for washing people into the Pacific.
+- During the wet season (November – March), be wary of swimming in waterfalls or hiking along streams.
+The sun can shine in Hana, Maui, while a storm rages 9,000 feet up on Haleakala, resulting in flash flooding in streams.
+That is why we have never recommended Waioka Pond (Venus Pool) outside Hana, as it is well-known for washing people into the Pacific.

-- Avoid driving when it is raining as roads can become flooded quickly.
+- Avoid driving in the rain, as roads can flood quickly.

-- Look for road closures in the wet season.
+- Monitor road closures during the wet season.

 - Avoid hiking in the rain due to the threat of flash floods and challenges with rescue

-I’m not going to sugarcoat this, there are not a lot of things to do when it rains in Hawaii.
-Playing Scrabble is a common recommendation among locals.
+I won’t sugarcoat this: there are not many things to do when it rains in Hawaii.
+Playing Scrabble is a standard recommendation among locals.

 Hawaii’s built landscape is made for outdoor living.
-Shopping centers, tours, restaurants, and bars are open-air or completely outdoors.
-Even exploring the Maui Ocean Center (aquarium) will be a wet day out as passing between buildings and exhibits will take you into the rain.
+Shopping centers, tours, restaurants, and bars are open-air.
+Exploring the Maui Ocean Center (aquarium) will be a wet day out, as passing between buildings and exhibits will take you into the rain.

 While the data says Maui is the best Hawaiian island to visit during the winter, Maui isn’t the best for things to do.
 Oahu wins that trophy.
 With all that said, I’m pretty proud of the list of things to do when it rains that I made below.
 I hope these keep your family happy on their Hawaii vacation.